petrsx/terraform-provider-msgraph/docs/guides/service_principal_configuration.md

 The Application now has the necessary permissions to administer your Azure Active Directory tenant.

-### Method 2: Directory Roles (recommended for users, i.e. Azure CLI authentication)
+### Method 2: Directory Roles (recommended for users, i.e. Azure CLI or Azure PowerShell authentication)

 With this method, you will assign directory roles to your User Principal, to grant the desired permissions to administer objects in your Azure Active Directory tenant.
 The following steps may need to be performed by an existing Global Administrator, if that is someone else.